jianhanglin/peiwenhu.github.com/_posts/2013-02-12-a-self-replicate-code-in-java.md

 >So What I did is to put all the code in a string: weirdString.

 >Then I split this string into two parts, one before the declaration of the string, one after.
-And I store the two parts in a String[], and modify the original string in order to convert the '\n' and '\\"' and suchlike to be literal "\n" and "\\"" instead of their escaping function.
+And I store the two parts in a String\[\], and modify the original string in order to convert the \\\" and \n and suchlike to be literal, instead of their escaping function.

 >Then print out the first part + the modified string + the second part.